 PAFT in New Zealand

-In New Zealand, PAFT is funded by the government and administered by Family and Community Services.
+In New Zealand, PAFT is funded by the government and administered by Community Investment.